khansubhan95/dotfiles/README.md

 # 💾 Dotfiles

 These are my dotfiles.
-I use bash, vim and git in my daily workflow.
+I use zsh(on my local Mac), bash(on remote Linux boxes), vim and git in my daily workflow.

 ## Installation